jzeiselmusic/BokehFilter/README.md

-A simple implementation of a fast and practical way to design a bokeh filter for gaming or digital iamge filtering.
+A simple implementation of a fast and practical way to design a bokeh filter for gaming or digital image filtering.

 Any image can be used

-Bokehfilter.py runs a visualization of the filter and shows before and after pictures.
+runFilter runs a visualization of the filter and shows before and after pictures.
+As the names suggest runFilter_2comp has 2 components and 4comp has 4 components.
+As you add more components, the filter is higher quality but is slower.

+Python Libraries:
+- numpy
+- math
+- scipy
+- matplotlib